RasenRhino/rasenrhino.github.io/content/posts/ccdc_notes.md

 ## Snort

 there is something like a snort, it is suppsed to be a IDS , can be used as a packet logger or packet sniffer

+## Locking and expiring an account

+#### Locking

+`passwd -l username` locks the account, puts a ! in the shadow file  eg :-

+Before locking

+`user:$6$asjdhfjaweh$:...`

+After Locking

+`user:!$6$asjdhfjaweh$:...`

+but this only blocks password blocking

+Does NOT block access via non-password methods such as:

+- SSH keys
+- su (if a privileged user)
+- cron jobs
+- Other services that bypass password authentication

+Good for temporary disabling of an account while allowing other automated or non-password-based access.

+#### Expiring an Account

+Expiring an account marks the user as no longer valid after a specific date or immediately.

+`chage -E 0 username` (the -E flag sets an expiration date, 0 meaning immediate expiration).

+#### SELinux

+SELinux can run in one of three modes: enforcing, permissive, or disabled.

+- Enforcing mode : the selinux policy is enforced, default mode of operation
+- Permissive mode : the system acts as if SElinux is enforcing the policy , it emits cases into logs but does not deny any operations
+- disabled mode : Disabled mode is strongly discouraged; not only does the system avoid enforcing the SELinux policy, it also avoids labeling any persistent objects such as files, making it difficult to enable SELinux in the future.
+Files get changed and then you have to label entire filesystem .

+selinux format

+`user:role:type:level`

+eg : `system_u:object_r:cert_t:s0`

+apache httpd_t is allowed to read cert_t types

+#### Network bridge
+connect 2 LANs together
+Since network bridges are Layer 2 devices, they forward packets to sub-LANs using MAC addresses If the bridge does not know the source MAC addresses, the packet is broadcasted to all nodes.
+When a match is found, the MAC address is annotated in the designated table.